Carter the Great: The Magical Life of Charles Joseph Carter

 Instead of competing with other great magicians in major cities, Carter focused on performing in remote areas of the globe where audiences rarely had the opportunity to witness magic shows.

-He embarked on seven extensive world tours, often lasting over two years, staying in luxurious hotels, dining in the finest restaurants, and traveling in first-class accommodations.
+He stayed in luxurious hotels, dined in the finest restaurants, and traveled in first-class accommodations.

 Signature Illusions and Performances